 Toys from home

 Each preschool has its own policy on whether children can bring toys from home.
-It’s best to check before your child packs her favourite teddy in her bag.
+It’s best to check before your child packs their favourite teddy in their bag.
+If your child does take a special toy to preschool, check that they’re back in your child’s bag at pick up.